cp-algorithms/cp-algorithms/src/geometry/lines-intersection.md

 # Intersection Point of Lines

-**Problem description.** Given two lines, represented by their coefficients $A_1, B_1, C_1$ and $A_2, B_2, C_2$.
-Find the intersection point of the lines, or state that the lines are parallel.
+You are given two lines, described as coefficients $A_1, B_1, C_1$ and $A_2, B_2, C_2$.
+Find the intersection point of the lines, or figure out that the lines are parallel.

 ## Solution

-If two lines are not parallel, then they have an intersection point.
-To find the intersection point, we need to solve the following system of linear equations:
+If two lines are not parallel, they intersect.
+To find their intersection point, we need to solve the following system of linear equations:

 $$ \cases{ A_1 x + B_1 y + C_1 = 0, \cr
 A_2 x + B_2 y + C_2 = 0. } $$

-Using Cramer's rule, we immediately find the solution for the system, which is also the point of intersection of the lines:
+Using Cramer's rule, we immediately find the solution for the system, which will give us the required intersection point of the lines:

 $$ x = - \frac{ \left|\matrix{C_1&B_1 \cr C_2&B_2}\right| }{ \left|\matrix{A_1&B_1 \cr A_2&B_2}\right| } = - \frac{ C_1 B_2 - C_2 B_1 }{ A_1 B_2 - A_2 B_1 }, $$
 $$ y = - \frac{ \left|\matrix{A_1&C_1 \cr A_2&C_2}\right| }{ \left|\matrix{A_1&B_1 \cr A_2&B_2}\right| } = - \frac{ A_1 C_2 - A_2 C_1 }{ A_1 B_2 - A_2 B_1 }. $$

-If the denominator is $0$, that is:
+If the denominator equals $0$, i.e.

 $$ \left|\matrix{A_1&B_1 \cr A_2&B_2}\right| = A_1 B_2 - A_2 B_1 = 0 $$

-then either **(1)** the system has no solution (the lines are parallel and do not overlap) or **(2)** there are infinitely many solutions (the lines overlap).
-If it is required to distinguish between these two cases, we have to check if coefficients $C$ of the lines have the same proportionality as the coefficients $A$ and $B$.
-To do that we only have to check if the following determinants are $0$ (if so the lines overlap, otherwise they don't):
+then either the system has no solutions (the lines are parallel and distinct) or there are infinitely many solutions (the lines overlap).
+If we need to distinguish these two cases, we have to check if coefficients $C$ are proportional with the same ratio as the coefficients $A$ and $B$.
+To do that we only have calculate the following determinants, and if they both equal $0$, the lines overlap:

 $$ \left|\matrix{ A_1 & C_1 \cr A_2 & C_2 }\right|, \left|\matrix{ B_1 & C_1 \cr B_2 & C_2 }\right| $$